thinhpham/aws-tools/README.md

 # aws-tools
-Just a small collection of scripts i wrote to quickly do stuff with Amazon AWS
+Just a small collection of useful scripts to manage Amazon AWS

 ## Installation
 * Clone the repository